MichaelDemidov/Firebird-Auto-Updater/README.md

 > [!IMPORTANT]
 > Sometimes, after installing a new version of Firebird, you need to restart your computer (as far as I understand, this is usually on those computers where the DBMS server is upgraded).
 This message is issued by the installer itself, and not by the program; if you ignore it, Firebird will not start.

+> [!NOTE]
+> A situation may arise when the previously installed Firebird have one bitness (32- or 64-bits), and the official installer in this setup file have a different one.
+If in step 1 the installer checks the HKLM registry hive, then only the branch with the same bitness as this installer will be checked, and the previos version will not be found.
+Therefore, we have to check HKLM32 and HKLM64 hives separately.

 ### The Constants

 ```nsis